swcarpentry/r-novice-gapminder/05-data-structures-part2.md

 51 tortoiseshell    3.3         TRUE   9

 ~~~
 But now the row names are unnecessarily complicated.
-We can ask R to re-name everything sequentially:
+We can remove the rownames, and R will automatically re-name them sequentially:

 ~~~{.r}